© 2026 WEMU

 • Affordability is one of the major issues in 2026, and it has exacerbated food insecurity throughout the country and here at home in Washtenaw County.
 There are resources to help, but not everyone knows what is available.
 That is particularly true when you move beyond the Ann Arbor and Ypsilanti areas.
 One such support service organization is the Manchester Community Resource Center.
 WEMU's David Fair spoke with executive director Carol Wotring about what is available and how increasing demand is impacting that part of our community.

-• WEMU's David Fair got together with Marquee Arts' own Nick Alderink to chat about the new films arriving in theaters this weekend and the latest round of special screenings coming to downtown Ann Arbor!
-Plus, they took time to remember actor Robert Duvall and filmmaker Frederick Wiseman, who both passed away this week.
+• WEMU's David Fair met up with Marquee Arts' own Nick Alderink to chat about the movie awards season and the new films and special screenings coming to the Ann Arbor area!

 • Governor Gretchen Whitmer and Michigan Republicans agree: Enhancing literacy needs to be a greater statewide priority.
 While they negotiate how best to support literacy efforts, there are strong programs available through our libraries.
 WEMU's David Fair explored the underdiscussed and appreciated role of these institutions with the director of the Ann Arbor District Library, Eli Neiburger.